timescale/docs/getting-started/queries.md

 ORDER BY time DESC, day_volume desc
 `} />

-Finally, because Tesla has such a large volume of trades, and you might not want to see all of them, you can add a limit to the number of results you want to see, like this:
+Finally, to limit the number of results, you can use a `LIMIT` clause again:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
 LIMIT 10